Home Office

 Here are six things the IRS wants you to know about the Home Office deduction:

-1. Generally, in order to claim a business deduction for your home, you must use part of your home exclusively and regularly
+1. Generally, to claim a business deduction for your home, you must use part of your home exclusively and regularly

 • as your principal place of business, or